dnanexus/dxfuse/README.md

 $ xattr -d prop.family zebra.txt
 ```

 You cannot modify any base.* attribute, these are read-only.
+Currently, setting and deleting xattrs can be done only for files that are closed on DNAx.

 ## v0.18
 - Showing archived and open files; these were previously hidden.
 Trying to read or write from an archived